"Steven donziger is a hero to the environmental movement"

 A personal note from Steven Donziger:

 As background, I have spent much of my professional life helping Indigenous peoples and rural communities in Ecuador’s Amazon win a historic $9.5 billion pollution judgment against Chevron for the deliberate dumping of billions of gallons of cancer-causing oil waste onto their ancestral lands.
 Chevron discharged the waste into streams and rivers relied on by local residents for drinking water, bathing, and fishing.
 Thousands have either died of cancer or face a grave risk of death.
 After an 8-year trial in Ecuador where Chevron accepted jurisdiction, the country’s Supreme Court in 2013 found the oil company committed a mass industrial poisoning to save $3 per barrel.
-Chevron vowed never to pay the judgement and recently threatened the Indigenous peoples with a “lifetime of litigation” unless they drop their claims.
-As part of a vicious retaliation campaign, Chevron has tried to demonize me by using at least 60 law firms, 2,000 lawyers, six public relations firms, and multiple fake websites to smear my reputation.
-The company’s goal is to silence my advocacy, bankrupt my family, and intimidate activists and environmental allies who do the frontline work to save our planet.
+Chevron vowed never to pay the judgment and recently threatened the Indigenous peoples with a “lifetime of litigation” unless they drop the case.
+As part of a vicious retaliation campaign, Chevron has tried to demonize me by using at least 60 law firms, 2,000 lawyers, six public relations firms, and multiple fake news websites to smear my reputation.
+The company’s goal is to silence my advocacy, bankrupt my family, and intimidate other activists and environmental allies who do the critically important frontline work to save our planet.